Patron: His Royal Highness The Prince of Wales

 Stay safe » How safe?

-This is a question that many people ask themselves before deciding whether to enroll on a beginners' parachute course.
+This is a question that many people ask themselves before deciding whether to enrol on a beginners' parachute course.
 Others may ask:

 British Parachute Association - the sport's National Governing Body - has built up an extensive database, which can help to answer some of these questions.